 More than 20 Blair freshmen through seniors have taken advantage of a unique opportunity to dive deep into human rights issues this year by joining a project- and inquiry-based seminar that launched in late September.
-Developed and led by classics teacher Chris Sheppard, English teacher John Redos ’09 and Harvard Kennedy School professor Timothy Patrick McCarthy, PhD, the extracurricular seminar convenes on Thursday evenings in the Chiang Center for Innovation and Collaboration for focused discussion and eventual work on an extended, human rights-centered project of students’ design.
+Developed and led by classics teacher Chris Sheppard, English teacher John Redos ’09 and Harvard Kennedy School professor Timothy Patrick McCarthy, PhD, the extracurricular seminar convenes on Thursday evenings in the Chiang-Elghanayan Center for Innovation and Collaboration for focused discussion and eventual work on an extended, human rights-centered project of students’ design.

 “This is a graduate-style seminar that mirrors what students will experience in college,” said Mr. Sheppard, who explained that participants’ interests and concerns will largely drive the group’s conversations this fall and determine the real-world project or projects students will build and execute later in the year.
 Students who are curious about human rights issues are welcome to drop into seminar meetings at any time, but those who regularly attend sessions will receive transcript credit for their efforts.